Rah Rah (band): History

 In 2012 the group signed with Montreal's Hidden Pony Records.
 That year the band released their third LP, The Poet's Dead, which marked the debut of Jeffrey Romanyk on drums.
 The album was produced by Gus Van Go and Werner F. at the Boiler Room Studio.
 In 2013 the album was longlisted for the 2013 Polaris Music Prize as well as nominated for a Juno Award for Best Alternative Album.
 It also won the WCMA for Independent Album of the Year.

-Also in 2013, the band, now a five piece, signed with German label Devil Duck Records and subsequently toured Europe.
+Also in 2013, the band, now a five-piece, signed with German label Devil Duck Records and subsequently toured Europe.

 In 2015 the band released their fourth LP, Vessels, again produced by the production team of Gus Van Go and Werner F.

+In 2016, the band toured Japan with The Elwins.

-In 2019, after a three year hiatus from recording and touring, the group announced they were disbanding and the members were all moving on to other projects.
+In 2019, after a three-year hiatus from recording and touring, the group announced they were disbanding and the members were all moving on to other projects.
 The band released one final song, "Art Holds No Truth" from the 2015 Vessels sessions, and played three final shows in their home province before the New Year, in Saskatoon and Regina.

 The band had toured with such notable acts as Wintersleep, The Besnard Lakes, Land of Talk, Yukon Blonde, Dear Rouge, Plants and Animals, Said the Whale, Two Hours Traffic, Minus the Bear and The Elwins.

 They had also performed at a number of festivals such as CMJ in New York City, NXNE and CMW in Toronto, SXSW in Austin, Texas, Reperbahn Festival in Hamburg, Germany, Great Escape in Brighton, England, Halifax Pop Explosion, Pop Montreal, Supercrawl in Hamilton, Ontario, BreakoutWest, JunoFest and Sled Island in Calgary, Alberta.